secretstartups/handbook/customer-success/tam/digital-journey/index.html.md

 ### How To Use

-Instructions on adding contacts to the digital onboarding journey can be found in [the handbook](/handbook/customer-success/tam/digital-journey/nominating-contacts-for-the-digital-journey/).
+Instructions on adding contacts to the digital journey can be found in [the handbook](/handbook/customer-success/tam/digital-journey/nominating-contacts-for-the-digital-journey/).

 TAMs who wish to send Digital Journey emails to their customers can send them via playbooks: